 Air-Conditioning Contractors

-Since 2010, the industry has grown steadily, adding over 7,600 jobs, and expanding employment by 16%.
+Since 2010, the industry has grown steadily, adding over 33,000 jobs, and expanding employment by 16%.
 Growth was spread over a range of sectors.
-While overall the industry grew over this period, some sectors, such as Water and Sewer Line Construction and Land Subdivision contracted.
+While overall the industry grew over this period, some sectors, such as Water and Sewer Line Construction and Land Subdivision is contracted.
 An overview of Construction and Support Trades is provided in the table on the following page.

 Historic Change in Construction and Support Trades Employment, 6 Digit NAICS - Atlanta Region